-Amazon WorkSpaces Overview
+Amazon WorkSpaces overview

 Amazon WorkSpaces is a cloud-based service that helps the provisioning and management of virtual desktops.
 It enables users to access their desktop environment from a variety of devices, fostering flexibility and mobility in today's dynamic work scenarios [4].

-Key Features and Capabilities
+Key features and capabilities

-To better understand the transformative potential of Amazon WorkSpaces, let’s explore some of its core features that enhance usability, security, and performance for end users [4]:
+To better understand the transformative potential of Amazon WorkSpaces, let us understand some of its core features that enhance usability, security, and performance for end users [4]: